IMBEL-GC Pistol-9 MD-1

 5

-The "24/7" in the name indicates the role of this pistol – it is meant to be a pistol for duty or self defense, and to be light and handy enough to be carried at all times.
+The “24/7” in the name indicates the role of this pistol – it is meant to be a pistol for duty or self defense, and to be light and handy enough to be carried at all times.
 To this end, the frame is polymer with light alloy reinforcement, though the other parts are made from steel.
-The grip features soft "memory rubber" (Ribber) that allows a sure and comfortable grip.
+The grip features soft “memory rubber” (Ribber) that allows a sure and comfortable grip.
 The lower receiver includes an accessory rail to allow the mounting of laser aiming modules or small flashlights.
-The PT-24/7 uses DAO (double-action only) operation, along with several passive safety mechanisms including a firing pin safety, magazine safety, and a "drop" safety that prevents the weapon from firing if it is dropped or bumped hard.
-It does, however, still have a manual safety, as the casual punk/criminal on the streets does not know enough about firearms to quickly release the safety of an unfamiliar weapon, even a manual safety as easy to use as that of the PT-24/7.
-The dust cover has a MIL-STD-1913 rail, and simple "three-dot" sights with optional tritium inlays.
-The PT-24/7 also has a chamber-loaded indicator and a mechanism to lock the firing mechanism of the PT-24/7 with a key.
+The PT24/7 uses DAO (double-action only) operation, along with several passive safety mechanisms including a firing pin safety, magazine safety, and a “drop” safety that prevents the weapon from firing if it is dropped or bumped hard.
+The trigger action is also unusual; the Pro Trigger system, as Taurus calls it, keeps the trigger in DA mode until a round is chambered, at which point it automatically sets into SA mode.
+It does, however, still have a manual safety, as the casual punk/criminal on the streets does not know enough about firearms to quickly release the safety of an unfamiliar weapon, even a manual safety as easy to use as that of the PT24/7.
+The dust cover has a MIL-STD-1913 rail, and simple “three-dot” sights with optional tritium inlays.
+The PT24/7 also has a chamber-loaded indicator and a mechanism to lock the firing mechanism of the PT24/7 with a key.

-The PT-24/7-45 is a new model of this pistol; it comes in two versions, one with a slide of stainless steel, and one with a blued carbon steel slide.
+The PT24/7-45 is a new model of this pistol; it comes in two versions, one with a slide of stainless steel, and one with a blued carbon steel slide.
 The two versions have slightly different weights, and shoot slightly different for game purposes.
 Both have a polymer frame.
-A further development of the 24/7-45 is the 24/7 SOCOM (designed, of course, for the US competition for the replacement of the M-9); this model uses a full 5-inch barrel, and the polymer frame has a dark earth color.
+A further development of the 24/7-45 is the 24/7 OSS (designed, of course, for the US competition for the replacement of the M-9, and originally called the 24/7-45 SOCOM)); this model uses a full 5-inch barrel, and the polymer frame has a dark earth or black color.
 (The steel slide, operating parts, and barrel are blued-black.)
 The key-type safety lock has been eliminated, and operation has been changed from DAO to DA/SA.
-Finally, the thumb manual safety has been made ambidextrous, and the 24/7 SOCOM can feed from standard M-1911A1 magazines in addition to its normal magazines.
+Finally, the thumb manual safety has been made ambidextrous, and the 24/7 OSS can feed from standard M-1911A1 magazines in addition to its normal magazines.

 Weapon